hmcts/delete_testing/docs/index.md

 ## Overview

-This guide walk-through the process of deploying an Sample Java application in CFT.
+This guide will walk you through the process of deploying a sample Java application in CFT.

 An application will be generated from a template and deployed to a kubernetes cluster.

 At the end of this tutorial, you will be able to access your application via VPN and will have made changes to it.

-## Prerequisite
+## Prerequisites

-`Github` access is required to complete the steps in this tutorial.
-Following the [link](https://hmcts.github.io/onboarding/team/github.html#github) to request access.
+GitHub access is required to complete the steps in this tutorial.
+See the [onboarding guide](https://hmcts.github.io/onboarding/team/github.html#github) to get setup.

 ## Steps